 Section 1.
 Date and Place

 a.
-The Society shall hold an annual business meeting within sixty (60) days following the end
+The Society shall hold an Annual Business Meeting within sixty (60) days following the end of each calendar year.

 b.
 The date and place of the Annual Business Meeting shall be decided in advance by the Board of Directors.
-In the event of a major emergency the Board of Directors shall cancel the scheduled meeting, set a new date and place if feasible, or conduct the business of the meeting by mail provided the material is sent in the same words to the voting membership.
+In the event of a major emergency the Board of Directors shall cancel the scheduled meeting, set a new date and place if feasible, or conduct the business of the meeting provided the material is sent in the same words to the voting membership.

 The Annual Business Meeting shall be for the purpose of installation of the new Board of Directors, receiving reports of officers and committees, and for other business brought by the President.

-of the Society, or published in an official Society publication which is mailed to all members of the Society not less than five (5) calendar days nor more than forty (40) calendar days prior to the meeting.
-An agenda for the Annual Business Meeting shall be likewise distributed to the membership not fewer than thirty (30) days prior to the meeting.
+Written notice of the time and place of the Annual Business Meeting shall be sent to all members of the Society not less than five (5) calendar days nor more than forty (40) calendar days prior to the meeting.
+An agenda for the Annual Business Meeting shall be sent to all members not fewer than thirty (30) calendar days prior to the meeting.

 SOCIETY DELEGATES TO THE AARC HOUSE OF DELEGATES

 a.
 Delegates of this Society to the House of Delegates of the AARC shall be elected as specified in Article VII of the AARC Bylaws.

 b.
 To be nominated for the position of Delegate from this Society the nominee must attend a minimum of 75% of all Society Board of Directors meetings for two years prior to their vying for said position.

 c.
-The society’s delegation will consist of up to three delegates, one of whom may be the President.
+The Society’s delegation will consist of up to three delegates, one of whom may be the President.
 If the President selects a designee, he or she must be a member elected by the entire membership of the LSRC.
 For the other members of the delegation, one will be elected every two years for a four year term.
 The delegates will be limited to five consecutive terms.

-Section 3.Board Member
+Section 3.
+Voting Board Member

 The Delegates shall be voting members of the Society Board of Directors.